AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds

 \subsubsection{Naturalness Assessment}

-The naturalness assessment focuses on human-like perceptual characteristics of generated audio.
-Mean Opinion Score (MOS) is a subjective quality metric where human listeners rate audio quality on a scale from 1 to 5 (higher is better).
-Due to the subjective nature of naturalness evaluation and our dataset's large scale, we use the NISQA framework~\cite{nisqa} for automated perceptual quality prediction without requiring reference audio.
-The results of the average MOS score across all datasets are shown in Figure \ref{fig:mos}.
-Our findings here are similar to intelligibility, indicating that modern TTS systems substantially outperform vocoders in naturalness metrics, with several models approaching human-level perceptual quality.
+Naturalness evaluates the perceptual similarity of generated audio to human speech.
+We use Mean Opinion Score (MOS), a standard subjective metric ranging from 1 to 5, and adopt the NISQA framework \cite{nisqa} for automated MOS prediction due to the scale of the dataset.
+Figure~\ref{fig:intelli} (b) reports average MOS scores across datasets.
+Similar to intelligibility, modern TTS systems substantially outperform vocoders in naturalness, with multiple models approaching human level perceptual quality.